loosolab/conda-buildkite-plugin/README.md

 steps:
   - plugins:
       loosolab/conda#v1.0.0:
-        env: my-env
+        environment: environment.yml
+        update: true
 ```

 ## Options

-* `env`: The name of the conda environment to be activated.
+* `environment`: The path to the environment definition file in YAML format.
+* `update` (optional): Whether or not to run `conda env update` before activating the environment.
+Defaults to `true`.